Healthy Homes Assessment Linden

 Linden Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory to all Linden and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement to all Linden and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove conformance with the Healthy Homes Standard that apply or will be applicable during the tenure of your rental home.
+• Landlords and property managers must keep records that prove conformance with any Healthy Homes Standard that apply or will be applicable during the tenancy of your rental home.

-• Private landlords and property managers are required to ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any new, renewed or varied lease.
+• Private landlords and property managers have to make sure their rental properties conform to the Healthy Homes Standard within 90 days of a renewal, new or a change in Tenancy.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes